 - Sony HLG3 (Mid-Gray at 21% IRE)

 The transform also clamps all negative values, as some cameras such as the Panasonic Lumix series seem to encode values below zero.
 The default output is to ACES AP0 Color Space (including a chromatic adaptation) with a Linear gamma.
-This allows the transform to be used directly within an ACES workflow inside DaVinci Resolve, whether using ACES 1.0.x/1.1 or in Resolve Color Managed mode.
+The transform can be used directly within an ACES workflow inside DaVinci Resolve, whether using ACES 1.x or in Resolve Color Managed mode.
 The transform can also be used within Resolve’s Node structure to expose more options.
 When opened through the DCTL OpenFX plugin, the transform allows for additional parameter manipulations, such as: